John Whitby Allen

 John Whitby Allen (July 2, 1913 – January 6, 1973) was a prominent American model railroader.
 He pioneered or developed several aspects of the hobby on his HO scale Gorre & Daphetid model railroad in Monterey, California, popularizing them with numerous magazine articles and photographs starting in the 1940s.

 Allen was renowned for his skill at scratch building and creating scenery.
 He also pioneered the technique of weathering his models for a more realistic appearance.
-In addition to his superdetailing of locomotives, rolling stock, structures, and scenery, Allen was known for populating his model world with scale figures in humorous scenes.
+In addition to superdetailing locomotives, rolling stock, structures, and scenery, Allen was known for populating his model world with scale figures in humorous scenes.
 Other techniques Allen promoted were realistic train operation and the use of forced perspective to create the illusion of a model railroad layout larger than it really was.

 Early life

 Born in Joplin, Missouri, Allen lost his father to typhoid fever when he was three; his mother died during the flu epidemic about nine years later.
 Allen lived with relatives in Missouri until attending school in Minnesota.
-While there, he developed rheumatic fever, and on the advice of a doctor, moved to California to live with an aunt and uncle.
+There he developed rheumatic fever, and on the advice of a doctor, moved to California to live with an aunt and uncle.
 His health improved, but the rheumatic fever weakened his heart.

 After completing high school, Allen attended UCLA, and joined the Reserve Officers' Training Corps (ROTC).
 He became comfortable around military people, and later recruited servicemen to help run the Gorre & Daphetid.

 In 1934, Allen and his brother went to the World's Fair in Chicago, and saw scale model trains in operation, and he was impressed.
 He was attending UCLA studying economics, but switched to art school, which he attended for three years, specializing in photography.
 There he acquired the skills that set his layout and model photography apart.

 In 1935, John's paternal grandparents died, leaving him about $1,900 ($ today), then the equivalent of a year's salary for a middle-class man.
 John invested the money with the help of his brother, and in about 11 years, the value was such that he did not have to work.
 His investments, combined with a frugal lifestyle, resulted in a sum of over $500,000 at the time of his death.

 After completing school, John and another student opened a photography business in the Westlake Park area of Los Angeles.